yijinfang11/yijinfang11.github.io/_pages/digital_fab_blog.md

 {% include base_path %}

-This blog illustrates my progress with building a plier with metamaterial cells.
+This blog is used to track my progress in CSCE-689 Digitial Fabrication with Dr. Jeeeun Kim.

 # Table of Contents